 This course examines education from a sociological perspective.
 Evaluates research and theories of schooling, learning, and education, both formal and informal.
 Analyzes schools, colleges, and universities as organizations.
 Compares practices and policies around the world.
-Prerequisite: SOC 201 or permission of instructor.
+Prerequisite: ISSOC 125 - Introduction to Sociology, or permission of instructor.
 Occasionally.

 Selected topics in sociology.
 May be repeated as topics change.
 Total of 8 credits.
-Prerequisite: SOC 201.
+Prerequisite: ISSOC 125 - Introduction to Sociology.
 Occasionally.

 Embeds statistical techniques in the sociological research process.
 Application of statistical techniques to test sociological hypotheses, assess social theories, and draw conclusions about sociological problems from statistical data.
 Review of descriptive/inferential statistics and instruction of statistical software.
 Three-hour lecture, one-hour lab.
 Prerequisite: SOC 301.
 Fall, Spring.

 The assumptions, orientations, and applications used by both classical and contemporary schools of sociological thought in explaining social phenomena.
-Prerequisite: SOC 201.
+Prerequisite: ISSOC 125.
 Fall.

 A study of selected social problems using a sociological lens.
 Problems may include alcoholism and drug addiction, crime, divorce, poverty, gender inequality, race relations, and others.
-Prerequisites: 24 credits in ISP, including ITW 101 and IQL 101, and one course from the IS category.
+Prerequisites: 24 credits in ISP, including ITW 101 and QL course, and one course from the IS category.
 Fall, Spring

 A sociological, global, and theoretical approach to the study of women and gender.
 Emphasis on the social construction of sex and gender.
 Also analyzes gender inequality and its connections with different forms of oppression over time.
-Prerequisite: SOC 201 or permission of instructor.
-Occasionally.
+Prereq: ISSOC 125 or permission of instructor.
+Fall, spring.

 This course provides an opportunity for students to use sociological learning in a community setting for 8 to 10 hours each week.
 Students may select from among applied research, human services, or other social change settings.
-Prerequisites: SOC 301 and permission of instructor.
+Prerequisites: SOC 301.
 Fall.

 This course examines various family forms, with primary emphasis on U.S. families.
 Includes the history and functions of families, theoretical and methodological approaches to studying families, intimate relationships, parenting and socialization of children, and family disruption.
-Prerequisite: SOC 201 or permission of instructor.
+Prerequisite: ISSOC 125 or permission of instructor.
 Spring.

 Examines major sociological trends relating to globalization, giving special attention to topics such as development theory, consumerism, opposing viewpoints on the benefits of globalization, and consequences of globalization for economics, culture, technology, politics, and other institutions.
-Prerequisite: SOC 201.
+Prerequisite: ISSOC 125 - Introduction to Sociology.
 Fall, odd years.

 In this service-learning course, students study homelessness, while developing research and professional skills.
 After hearing from experts and reviewing scholarship on homelessness, they work on a statewide needs assessment, interview shelter residents, craft a grant proposal, volunteer at a shelter, and engage in education and advocacy for the homeless.
-Prerequisite: SOC 201.
+Prerequisite: ISSOC 125.
 Spring.

 Intensive study of selected topics in sociology.
 May be repeated as topics change to a maximum of 8 credits.
-Prerequisite: SOC 201.
+Prerequisite: ISSOC 125 - Introduction to Sociology.
 Occasionally.

-This course involves intensive sociological study of a particular genocide.
-The genocide to be studied can change in any given semester.
-Topics include application of the term genocide; historical, social, and cultural background; theoretical explanations for the genocide; and the extent of intervention to stop it.
-Prerequisite: IIHGS 255 or SOC 305, or permission of instructor.
+This course involves intensive sociological study of Rwandan society, with a particular focus on its 1994 genocide.
+Topics include historical, social, and cultural background; assessment of theoretical explanations for the genocide; the extent of international intervention to stop it; and post-genocide social institutions and culture.
+Prerequisite: IIHGS 155, SOC 305 or permission of instructor.
 Cross-listed as HGS 427.
-Occasionally.
+Spring, even years.